-Credit spreads tightened during the quarter as investors pursued higher returns, allowing corporate bonds to post strong returns during the quarter.
-Intermediate and long credit spreads narrowed 33 and 28 bps, respectively.
-Credit outperformed Treasuries during the quarter, and the lower the credit quality, the higher the returns.
-On a net basis, the total corporate bond discount rate (which is derived from higher quality bonds) was down around 42 bps with 18 bps attributed to corporate spread tightening.
+Credit spreads tightened during the quarter as investors pursued higher returns.
+Intermediate and long credit spreads narrowed 1 and 11 bps, respectively.
+Credit outperformed Treasuries during the quarter; generally, the lower the credit quality, the higher the returns for investment-grade bonds.
+On a net basis, the total corporate bond discount rate (derived from higher quality bonds) was down around 40 bps with only 6 bps attributed to corporate spread tightening.

 Equity Index Total Returns